alleyinteractive/cache-collector/README.md

 ### Registering a Key Related to a Post

 A post cache collection is a collection of cache keys related to a post.
-When a post is updated, the cache collection is purged.
+When a post is updated, the post's cache collection is purged.
 This allows you to purge all of the cache keys related to a post at once.
 A post will only purge the cache related to a post if the post was recently updated (within the last week by default).

 ```php
 cache_collector_register_post_key( \WP_Post|int $post, string $key, string $group = '', string $type = 'cache' );